Winter sowing wizards

-Winter sowing is one of those revolutionary ideas that can change a gardener’s world forever, especially if you live in a Northern climate or high altitude where the growing season is short and the winters long.
+Winter sowing is one of those revolutionary ideas that can change a gardener’s world forever, especially if you live in a cold climate or at a high altitude where the growing season is short and the winters long.

-Years ago, I learned from fellow-gardeners on the web that with just a little outdoor space (somewhat sheltered from the wind is ideal), it’s possible to extend the growing season by leaving planted containers outside protected from the elements with recycled plastics.
-The idea was called “winter sowing” and the wizards I learned from typically used plastic milk jugs as mini greenhouses.
-Milk jugs never fit my gardening needs, here’s what I use to sow seeds in winter:
+Years ago, I learned from fellow gardeners on the web that with just a little outdoor space (in the sun, and somewhat sheltered from the wind is ideal), it’s possible to extend the growing season by leaving seeded containers outside, protected from elements with recycled plastics.
+The technique is called “winter sowing.”
+This is a great way to increase the amount of plants you have in early spring, plus condition hardy seeds naturally.
+Planting in advance for me, means more free time in spring for other projects.

 With winter sowing you can use your imagination and whatever is handy to create the containers and grow lots of money-saving plants from seeds.
 Here are some recycled produce boxes ready for sowing, photographed by Sue Langley.

-There are lots of variations on techniques, bright ideas, and good information from gardeners who winter sow—all on the Internet.
-Flea Market Gardening’s editor in chief, Sue Langley, has an article on her first year winter sowing here.
+There are lots of variations on techniques, bright ideas, and good information from gardeners who winter sow—

 Do you winter sow?